Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 ## Vision and Light
 The most fundamental tasks of adventuring--noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a spell, to name just a few--rely heavily on a character's ability to see.
 Darkness and other effects that obscure vision can prove a significant hindrance.

 A given area might be lightly or heavily obscured.
-In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom ([Perception](/rules/ability-scores/#preception)) checks that rely on sight.
+In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom ([[Perception]]) checks that rely on sight.

 A **heavily obscured** area--such as darkness, opaque fog, or dense foliage--blocks vision entirely.
-A creature effectively suffers from the [blinded](/rules/conditions/#blinded/) condition when trying to see something in that area.
+A creature effectively suffers from the [[Blinded]] condition when trying to see something in that area.

 The presence or absence of light in an environment creates three categories of illumination: bright light, dim light, and darkness.